Should we be bailing out airlines…?

 The Coronavirus has had a massive impact, not least on the aviation industry.
 Last week Virgin Atlantic boss Richard Branson drew criticism when he asked the government for a £500 million bailout.
 So should we be giving public money to airlines?
 And what’s the alternative?

 We signed this letter by Stay Grounded against airline bailouts.
 This is an industry that enjoys massive tax breaks in the good times, most notably through there being no tax on aviation fuel, so it is a bitter pill to swallow that airlines should receive public funding, especially at a time when we are all struggling.

 And should we be spending taxpayers’ money on an industry that serves so few?
-Fewer than half of all Brits fly in any given year, and in global terms it's even more of an elite: only about 5% of the world’s population has ever been on a plane.
+Less than half of all Brits fly in any given year, and in global terms it's even more of an elite: only about 5% of the world’s population has ever been on a plane.

 But more importantly, from the climate point of view, we need to be looking at putting our public money into climate compatible businesses, sustainable practices, and industries that will ensure that we can avoid an even greater, longer-term disaster than the coronavirus crisis, which is the climate crisis.

 A condition of the Stay Grounded letter is that airlines should only receive bailouts if taxation is imposed.
 For some people this might seem unfair: raise taxes on aviation, and it would price people out of travel.
 But that is not the whole picture.
 The system itself is not fair, because while aviation receives tax breaks, other modes of transport do not, meaning that it's not a level playing field.
 If that were rebalanced, and even reversed, climate-friendly travel would become far more affordable, meaning that no one would be excluded from travelling.

 In reality, the unfair part is climate change.
 The poorest and least able to deal with the climate crisis are getting hit right now – those who have had done the least to cause it.

 … or is the world a better place without them?